europa502/Installing-Nvidia-drivers-on-Kali-Linux/README.md

 ```

 ***FIXING SCREEN TEARING ISSUE:***
-After you successfully boot up with Nvidia Driver, you most probably experiencing screen tearing issue eg: playing videos in VLC, Youtube videos on Chrome/Firefox etc.Luckily,we can fix this by enabling PRIME Sync.
+After you successfully boot up with Nvidia Driver, you most probably would be experiencing screen tearing issue eg: glitches while playing videos in VLC, Youtube videos on Chrome/Firefox etc. Luckily, we can fix this by enabling PRIME Sync.

 **1.** Verify if PRIME is disabled
 ```bash